openvinotoolkit/open_model_zoo/demos/python_demos/whiteboard_inpainting_demo/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i I                  Required.
-An input to process.
-The input must be a single image,
+  -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        a folder of images or anything that cv2.VideoCapture can process -loop                 Optional.
+                        Required.
+Path to a video file or a device node of a web-camera
+  -loop                 Optional.
 Enable reading the input in a loop -m_i M_INSTANCE_SEGMENTATION, --m_instance_segmentation M_INSTANCE_SEGMENTATION
                         Path to the instance segmentation model